 Keep a Gratitude Journal

 Writing in a journal all the things you are grateful for is a useful tool.
 It forces you to stop and find the good moments that happened in your day.
 You will realize that it wasn’t all bad.
 Going back and reading it when times are tough helps you to see that the good times far outweigh the bad and this too shall pass.

-If you like pretty journals, here is one you might like you use.
+If you like pretty journals, here’s a great gratitude journal you might like you use.

 However, you don’t have to keep anything fancy.
 It can just be a spiral notebook that you jot down a few things at the end of each school-day that went well, were funny, or even something your child has struggled with that he finally got.
 Not only will it help during the tough times, but you will also appreciate this when they are older.